MikroElektronika/mikrosdk_click_v2/clicks/angle2/DETAILS.md

 ## Examples Description

-> This example showcases how to configure and use the Angle 2 click.
-This click senses the magnetic field along the horizontal plane using an array of Hal effect sensors.
+> This example showcases how to configure and use the Angle 2 Click.
+This Click senses the magnetic field along the horizontal plane using an array of Hal effect sensors.
   The module uses advanced Spinaxis technology based on a direct angle sampling app- roach in order to provide reliable data quickly.